freeletics/assesment-ops/README.md

 Gorgeous Code Assessment Test Operations
 =======

+# What has been done:

+## Some general changes:
+- Added database.yml which accepts from ENV Username Password and Hostname
+- Added secrets.yml which again accepts from ENV secrets.
+- Upgraded ruby version to 2.5.3 since ruby community claims teeny version does not break backwards compatibility, only brings in bug fixes.

+### 1. CI
+There is a Jenkinsfile (Jenkins Pipeline with Docker Plugin) which can be executed.
+What it does is, it builds the container, then it runs the tests and at the end it pushes the container to Docker registry.
+Of course if the tests pass.
+Building is done from a Dockerfile which is setting up a new user not to run the app as root and sets timezone for easier debugging.
+I used alpine because I tested both alpine and ubuntu images and alpine is way smaller.
+Tests are ran with 2 containers, one with the app and another one which runs postgresdb.
+Push is done to a registry.
+### 2. CD
+Helm chart is generated with a requirements.yml to get postgres database.
+I use secrets exposed by postgres helm chart.
+### 3. Local development
+When you change the code you can just do ```docker buid -t <your tag> . ``` to build the container.
+Then you do ```docker run -p 3000:300 <containerID> rails server``` to run the app.
+You can use a named containers to connect to a database which you have locally as a docker container.
+Once you are done with the change you can commit it and then Jenkins will take over.
+## Helm deployment and minikube.
+If you want to run the application in minikube, you just need to do ```helm install test-ops-deployment``` after you pushed the container to your private registry.
+This will spin up both the app and postgres DB in your minikube.
+If you already have it running, you can do ```helm install --upgrade test-ops-deployment```
+## What can be improved
+- Adding logging as a DaemonSet
+- Adding prometheus endpoint to be available for scraping.
+- Play around with different number of replicas to see which one fits the best with traffic we are getting.
+Also play around with resource consumption to optimize the app and resources.
+- Use ingress if you want to expose it as just a resource and share domain name?
+- Make postgres username configurable

 This repo is ment to be as permanent work in progress.
 The code in this repo should be dockerizable and been run on top of kubernetes.